hoho/conkitty-route/README.md

 `String`
 `Function`

-The document title when Frame is active.
-If the function is provided, it will be called every time this Frame becomes active and should return the title. `this` inside such function will point to the current Frame runtime object.
+The document title when the Frame is active.
+If the function is provided, it will be called every time this Frame becomes active and should return the title.
+The function receives a parameters object as the first argument, `this` will point to this Frame runtime object.

 Example: